Memory & RAG

 Episodic Memory

-Episodic memory captures structured records of completed agent tasks: the goal, context used, actions taken, outcome, and lessons learned.
-On future similar tasks, relevant episodes are retrieved to inform strategy.
+Episodic memory stores structured records of completed tasks: the goal, context used, actions taken, outcome, and lessons.
+On future similar tasks, the agent retrieves relevant past episodes to inform its approach.

 from sagewai.context import EpisodeStore, Episode, InMemoryVectorStore